 Everything had to stop because of Mueller.

-And Andrew Weissman undoubtedly, along with Rosenstein, had a hand in picking Mueller to be special counsel.
+And Andrew Weissman, undoubtedly, along with Rosenstein, had a hand in picking Mueller to be special counsel.

-But what about all these people that tell me Hannity, you're wrong about Mueller?
+But what about all these people that tell me, Hannity, you're wrong about Mueller?

 He's a man of integrity.

-He's used to be a murderer.
+He's used to being.

 So in other words, one thing after the other.